-It is hard to find a whiteboard with a true lifetime surface guarantee that covers staining, but they do exist.
+It is hard to find a whiteboard with a true lifetime surface guarantee that covers staining, but they do exist for example EverWhite whiteboards has a lifetime guarantee against ghosting and staining.
 You can rest easy when purchasing a whiteboard with a genuine surface guarantee, because it is an indicator that the whiteboard will have a long life.

 2. Does the surface resist staining?